Quadriga (company): Founding

 Throughout 2018, as Bitcoin prices crashed, customers of the exchange reported delays when attempting to withdraw dollars.
 C$28 million held by Costodian, a Quadriga payment processor, was frozen by the Canadian Imperial Bank of Commerce (CIBC) in January 2018.
 CIBC stated that they could not determine the ownership of the money and could not contact Cotten or Quadriga.
 In November 2018 the case was decided with the accounts going to the court to decide the ownership individually.
 Neither Costodian or Quadriga could access the funds.

 According to court filings, Quadriga also used WB21 as a payment processor.
 Michael Gastauer, Chief Executive of WB21, has been named in a civil lawsuit by the U.S. Securities and Exchange Commission as part of a US$165 million fraud.
 Another payment processor used by Quadriga, Crypto Capital, was named in a civil suit filed by the New York Attorney General in April 2019.
 In that case, $851 million entrusted to Crypto Capital had been "lost, stolen or absconded with", according to the suit.

 Quadriga used an unusual teller-window system for customers to withdraw their money.
 Rather than pay customers via bank wires, they were told to come to a nondescript building in Laval, Quebec, to pick up the cash.
 Customers reported that once they arrived, there was nobody in the office, or that there was no cash to be disbursed.

 In January 2019 Ernst & Young reported that Quadriga did not have a bank account, but instead used third-party payment processors.
 It apparently had no formal accounting system.
 The business was run from Cotten's encrypted laptop from Cotten's home in Fall River, Nova Scotia.

-Omar Dhanani
+Michael Patryn's previous identity as Omar Dhanani

 Quadriga co-founder Michael Patryn was identified by The Globe and Mail as Omar Dhanani, who was convicted on identity theft charges in the U.S. and served 18 months in Federal prison.
 Dhanani also had pleaded guilty to burglary and grand theft charges and had been deported to Canada.
 Bloomberg also identified Patryn as Dhanani, showing that he had officially changed his name from Omar Dhanani to Omar Patryn in British Columbia in March 2003 and changed it again to Michael Patryn in October 2008.